 A current British Driving Society Judge and former BDS Council Member, and current Hackney Horse Society Director, Alistair is a well-known proponent of private driving.
 Having formerly judged at the prestigious Horse of the Year Show, Alastair continues to be at the forefront in the private driving world, judging numerous shows throughout the UK and is a well respected for his fair view and unbiased opinion.
 His daughter Alison, carries on the family tradition in the private driving ring, having qualified again this year for the Harness Horse of the Year and she continues to do well in the ring elsewhere in the run up to these championships.

 Barbara has been a judge with the Hackney Horse Society for approximately 30 years and retired in 2019 after five years as the Society’s Chairman.
 A complete Hackney aficionado, she has been exhibiting Hackneys since the 1970s.
 Along with her husband, Rod, they have shown their own Hackney horses and ponies both in hand and in harness and she has also driven for a number of other people, with countless successes in the ring.
-In the last 10 years the Stocktons have concentrated on driving and producing their coaching team of Hackney horses.
+In the last 15 years the Stocktons have concentrated on driving and producing their coaching team of Hackney horses.
 They show them and attend many coaching meets and undertake annual extended road tours, put to the road coach The Monarch, in aid of various local charities.
-Barbara and Rod also breed Hackney Horses running the Halloughton stud, with the aim of re-establishing the coaching type of Hackney.
+Barbara and Rod also breed Hackney Horses running the Halloughton stud, with the aim of re-establishing the traditional coaching type of Hackney.

 Fiona organised the first East Anglian indoor driving competition in 2002 and followed that with taking on the job of EACDG Secretary for ten years.
 She is a probationary National Course Designer, UKCC level 1 coach, and has driven ponies single, pair and tandem in competition, showing, Trec, attelage and driving trials at national and club level, winning the BC National Reserve pony tandem and Fenix Carriages Driver of the Year titles in 2017.
 She is a project management trainer and non-executive director of the East of England Co-op.